Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Yes!
 Mastodon supports being installed as a web app on Android and iPhone / iPad.
 See this site’s complete guide to installing web apps for Mastodon and the Fediverse.

-Because of the way the network is structured, there is no central website to log in from, so you must go to your server’s own website to log in.
-(It’s exactly the same reason there is no central email website, you can only log into email through specific email providers such as Yahoo Mail, Gmail etc.)
+It’s exactly the same situation as with email: there is no central email website, you can only log into email through specific email providers such as Yahoo Mail, Gmail etc.

 Although the Fediverse’s servers talk to each other to form a single network, you have to log in on your own server so that you can access this shared network.